Skip to product information

 • On one of the pages, there are two photographs with the text (translated): Santos-Dumont's Dragon Fly or Demoiselle monoplanes in Belmont Park, New York (below) and Havana, Cuba (above) in 1910-1911.

-Some extracts translated into Portuguese
+Some excerpts translated into Portuguese

 Most aircraft used in World War II incorporated the following engineering features, which evolved and were first demonstrated by Alberto Santos-Dumont in 1909: the single high wing, engines and propellers in front of and in line with the wing, the body below the wing, which tapers into a tail where the airfoils used as controls are located.